dune3d/dune3d-docs/groups.rst

 variable angle.
 It thus adds one degree of freedom.
 Setting the mode to Offset makes the start angle another degree of freedom.

+Similar to an extrusion group, a revolve group translates its source entities to the faces of the revolved solid.
+Unlike lathe or extrusion groups, it does not create entities from points in the source group.

 Since version 1.2

 Loft
 ----

 A loft group creates a solid by interpolating between closed paths from two or more sketches.
-It adds no degrees of freedom and requires each source group to contain exactly one closed path in its active workplane.
+It adds no degrees of freedom or entities and requires each source group to contain exactly one closed path in its active workplane.

 Since version 1.2